zchef2k/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 Note:
 - Larger models and other precisions may require more resources.
 - For 1 ARC A770 platform, please reduce context length (e.g., 1024) to avoid OOM.
 Add this option `-c 1024` at the end of below command.
+- For dual-sockets platform, please enable `SNC (Sub-NUMA Clustering)` in BIOS and add `numactl --interleave=all` before launch command to gain *better decoding performance*.

 Before running, you should download or copy community GGUF model to your local directory.
 For instance,  `DeepSeek-R1-Q4_K_M.gguf` of [DeepSeek-R1-Q4_K_M.gguf](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/tree/main/DeepSeek-R1-Q4_K_M).